antonyvam/nDTomo/README.md

 nDTomo software suite
 =====================
-The nDTomo software suite contains GUIs for the simulation, visualisation and analysis of X-ray chemical imaging and tomography data
+The nDTomo software suite contains python scripts and GUIs for the simulation, visualisation and analysis of X-ray chemical imaging and tomography data

 Full documentation provided at: https://ndtomo.readthedocs.io